mat0829/mat0829.github.io/_posts/2018-11-14-time_to_burn_again.markdown

   For my Rails Project I took my Sinatra project My Pensieve, and took it to another level.
 I thought because I had a idea to work from that it would be easy.
 Not the case at all but I learned so much!
 First, it looks basically like a clone of the Sinatra project but on the backend it is a entirely new beast and in all the best ways.
 It is leaner, meaner, and so much more intelligent and clean.
 It is DRY in a way I didn't even realized was possible.
 <br>
 <br>
   My project is called My Pensieve and it allows a user to signup and then create memoriestied to their user with a title, content, and also emotions and players(people/pets).
 You are then able to see an index page of your memories, and emotions page, and a people/pets page.
-Once on these pages they connect to their other components such as on the memories page you can see all your memories, sorted by title alphbetized
+Once on these pages they connect to their other components such as on the memories page you can see all your memories, sorted by title alphabetized, and then when any memory title is clicked on it takes you to that memories show page.
+The same holds true for the emotions and players indexes.
+Click on a emotion or person/pet and it will show you all the memories tied to them, thus giving you the ability to easily find all the memories that are "happy" or with "Dad" in them.
 <br>
 <br>
    From the start I Loved Rails and all it's abilities.
 I heard the term "Rails Magic" but I didn't really understand until I started learning about it and especially applying what I had learned to my Rails Project.
 It was beautiful to work with and I am so excited to have finally come into the meat and potatoes of this course in learning to be a Ruby on Rails developer.
 The magic is in how much Rails will do for you intuitively.
 It is INSANE!
 It is so smart!